edb214/adventure/README.md

 5. Click "Show in Explorer"...
 TADA!!

-## Making a "commit" to the project
+## Making a "commit" to the project, aka "push"

 1. Before you can do this, EB needs to add you as a collaborator

+## Getting the latest code, aka "pull"

+## Installing PyGame